-- The number of experiments on dogs has risen (up by 3%), on cats (up by 11%) and on horses (up by 3%), showing no concerted effort to reduce and replace testing on these animals.
-The number of experiments on horses has increased by 29% in the last decade alone.
+- The number of experiments on dogs (up by 3%), cats (up by 11%) and horses (up by 3%) rose, showing no concerted effort to reduce and replace testing on these animals.
+The number of experiments on horses increased by 29% in the last decade alone.

-- There has been an increase in regulatory testing on animals (8% increase) and in 2020 accounted for 16% of all experiments.
+- There was an increase in regulatory testing on animals (8% increase) and, in 2020, this accounted for 16% of all experiments.

-- The statistics reveal 115 experiments were conducted on dogs to satisfy plant protection product legislation (which is likely to include pesticides testing).
+- The statistics revealed that 115 experiments were conducted on dogs to satisfy plant protection product legislation (which is likely to include pesticides testing).

 - A total of 54% of all experiments were conducted by universities.
-Many of these are basic research for human illnesses where we increasingly know that there is not replicability from animal to human – people deserve better.
+Many were conducted for the purpose of basic research—an area with demonstrably poor reliability and relevance to humans.
+People deserve better.

-Evanna Lynch – Luna Lovegood in the Harry Potter film series - Made in Chelsea’s Lucy Watson, and Lesley Nicol, who played Mrs Patmore in Downton Abbey, have teamed up with Cruelty Free International, Animal Free Research UK and Scotland’s OneKind to re-enact an iconic animal rights demonstration from 100 years ago.
+Evanna Lynch (Luna Lovegood in the Harry Potter film series), Made in Chelsea’s Lucy Watson and Lesley Nicol (Mrs Patmore in Downton Abbey) teamed up with us to re-enact an iconic animal rights demonstration from 100 years ago.